thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 processing steps, allowed us to keep a linear structure in our functions and avoid blocking the DOM during pre-processing of the charts.

-[thi.ng/geom](https://thi.ng/geom)’s visualization engine is completely declarative and essentially transforms a specification map definining all axes, datasets, layout methods and styling configs into a nested DOM-like data structure.
-Because both the initial visualization spec and the result is pure data, it’s easily possible for either to be defined or manipulated programmatically/interactively.
+[thi.ng/geom](https://thi.ng/geom)'s visualization engine is completely declarative and essentially transforms a specification map definining all axes, datasets, layout methods and styling configs into a nested DOM-like data structure.
+Because both the initial visualization spec and the result is pure data, it's easily possible for either to be defined or manipulated programmatically/interactively.
 E.g. Changing axis behavior or layout method is very easy to do: just update a key in the input spec map or add an event listener in the result tree, post-generation.
 Together with the other CLJS